 The vignetting performance is comparable to many lenses in its class.
 Looking at native FE options, most small lenses like Voigtländer 1.2/40, Zeiss Loxia 2/35 or Sony FE 2.8/35 show more pronounced vignetting.

-First impressions: Rather contrasty/structured, onion rings, nonagonal shapes stopped down.
+Rather contrasty/structured, onion rings, nonagonal shapes stopped down.
 Not the best lens for smooth and clean bokeh.
 Gets smoother the closer you get.
 Reminds me of Batis 1.8/85 in general.

 This lens shows minor lateral chromatic aberrations.
 Even if the cameras JPEG lens corrections are all turned off, LaCA is very unobtrusive.